Dual Enrollment and Early Admission Programs

 How to Enroll

 First, check with your local college or university to find out what their enrollment policies, deadlines, and procedures are.
-There are specific deadlines for applying for dual enrollment, placement testing (if your child does not already have qualifying test scores), and approvals.
-In addition, if your child is enrolled in an private school and it does not already have an articulation agreement with your chosen college or university, you will want to have sufficient time for them to process the necessary paperwork.
+There are specific deadlines for applying for dual enrollment, placement testing (if your student does not already have qualifying test scores), and approvals.
+In addition, if your student is enrolled in an private school and it does not already have an articulation agreement with your college or university, they will need sufficient time to process the necessary paperwork.

 Something to Note